Reviews You Can Rely On

 Our Verdict

-The DREAME X40 Ultra is hands-down the best overall robot vacuum we've tested, offering not just powerful cleaning, but a truly hands-off, luxury-level experience.
-It was the only robot in our obstacle avoidance test to dodge every single item we threw at it, making it the most reliable robot to actually finish a cleaning job without needing help.
-It cleans both carpets and hard flooring very well, and the dual scrubbing brushes on the mop outperform anything else we tested, removing dried-on messes with ease.
-And thanks to its extendable side brush, it reaches right up against walls and furniture where other robots leave behind dust trails.
+The DREAME X40 Ultra is one of the best robot vacuums we have ever tested.
+It is very powerful, cleaning just about everything we threw its way.
+But what makes it really stand out is its top-tier navigation and obstacle avoidance.
+It dodged every item, making it the most reliable robot to actually finish a cleaning job without needing help.
 The dock isn't just for charging—it's a full-on cleaning station.
 It holds separate tanks for clean and dirty water, collects debris, washes the mop pads, and even dries them to prevent odors or mildew.
 It's not ideal for pet owners since it only picked up half the amount of fur in testing.
 However, if you're looking for the most complete, low-maintenance, and dependable robot vacuum on the market, this is it.
-Just know you'll pay a high price for convenience, reliability, and peace of mind—and for many, that's worth the steep price.
+Just know you'll pay a high price for convenience, reliability, and peace of mind.

 REASONS TO BUY